-Handicap International works in Benin to improve the quality of life of people with disabilities and promote their full participation in the country’s economic and social life.
+In Benin, HI is working to improve the quality of life of people with disabilities and promote their full participation in the country’s economic and social life.

-Finally, Handicap International works with a demining training centre in Benin - the centre for advanced training in post-conflict mine clearance operations (CPADD).The training modules are developed conjointly to improve the security of stockpiles of weapons and munitions, and to limit the risk of accidental explosions which harm hundreds of people across the world every year.
+Lastly, HI works with a demining training centre in Benin (CPADD - Centre for advanced training in post-conflict demining and decontamination operations).The training modules are developed to improve the security of weapons stockpiles and conventional weapons and to limit the risk of accidental explosions that cause hundreds of casualties worldwide every year.

 Benin has had a stable democracy since 1990, but the economic situation is still fragile, with almost half of the population living in extreme poverty.
 A large majority of the working population depends on the informal economy and farming.

 The Republic of Benin is a West African country located in the Gulf of Guinea, with Porto-Novo as its political capital and Cotonou as its economic capital.
 Benin's economy is heavily dependent on agriculture and the informal trade of re-export and transit to Nigeria (which accounts for about 20% of GDP).
 The informal economy is thought to represent 65% of total activity and concern more than 90% of the working population.